 Pollution and habitat loss have led to a decline in healthy food sources and, by extension, the distribution of healthy turtles.

 The Folly (and Consequences) of Feeding Sea Turtles

 Feeding wildlife, any wildlife, can disrupt their natural feeding behavior.
 It encourages dependence on human food and alters natural feeding patterns.
 If this occurs regularly and to the degree that the wildlife prefers human food, malnutrition and a variety of health issues may ensue.

 From hatchling until juvenile, green sea turtles are omnivores, but as they mature, their diet shifts toward sea grass, algae, and seaweed.
 Provisioning the turtles with fatty squid at that stage can have consequences beyond digestive and health issues.
 Turtles may experience severe growth spurts and delayed mating behavior.

 Frequent proximity and a lack of fear of power boats can lead to injury and death.
 It can also expose the turtles to toxins and other pollutants.

 Humans are predators as far as sea turtles are concerned.
-Once the turtles lose their fears, they’ll become increasingly vulnerable to well-meaning but misguided humans and to less well-meaning, hungry predators like sharks.
+Once the turtles lose their natural fears, they’ll become increasingly vulnerable to well-meaning but misguided humans and to less well-meaning, hungry predators like sharks.